PingThingsIO/btrdb-python/README.md

 ## Versioning

 This codebases uses a form of [Semantic Versioning](http://semver.org/) to structure version numbers.
 In general, the major version number will track with the BTrDB codebase to transparently maintain version compatibility.
 Planned features between major versions will increment the minor version while any special releases (bug fixes, etc.) will increment the patch number.

+## Pre-commit hooks

+`pip install pre-commit` and then run
+`pre-commit run --all-files` to comb through changes and make sure they are formatted correctly.
+`pre-commit install` and then run `git commit` to automatically run the pre-commit hooks on every commit.